TryGhost/Ghost/README.md

 Note - this is still very alpha.
 Not everything works yet.

-## Getting Involved

-Want to report a bug, request a feature, or help us build or translate Ghost?
-Check out our in depth guide to [Contributing to Ghost](https://github.com/TryGhost/Ghost/blob/master/CONTRIBUTING.md).
-We need all the help we can get!

 ## Community

 Keep track of Ghost development and Ghost community activity.